-We spent \$45.9 million, \$40.9 million and \$37.8 million during 2015, 2014 and 2013, respectively, on company-sponsored R&D initiatives.
+We spent \$42.8 million, \$45.9 million and \$40.9 million during 2016, 2015 and 2014, respectively, on company-sponsored R&D initiatives.
 Our R&D group consists of engineers involved in new product development and improvement of existing products.
 Additionally, we sponsor consortium programs for research with various universities and jointly conduct limited development work with certain vendors, licensees and customers.
 We believe our R&D expenditures are adequate to sustain our ongoing and necessary future product development.
-In addition, we work closely with our customers on customer-sponsored research activities to help execute their R&D initiatives in connection with our products and services.
+In addition, we work closely with our customers on customers sponsored research activities to help execute their R&D initiatives in connection with our products and services.
 New product development in each of our three business segments is discussed in more detail under the "Business Segments" heading below.